Home / Blog / How to open a company in ireland

 A step-by-step guide to opening a company in Ireland

-What types of companies can you open in Ireland?
+Types of companies you can open in Ireland

 Private Limited Company (Ltd)